Can I Just Use A Free VPN?

 Increased Threat Of Malware

-A recent study found that some free VPN are actually carriers of malware.
+A recent study found that some free VPNs are actually carriers of malware.
 Defined in the Oxford dictionary, malware is software specifically designed to disrupt, damage, or gain unauthorized access to your computer system.

 In this case, a free VPN puts your devices directly at risk to be hacked.